 I print them out in black and white off the computer.

 This display is my favorite bulletin board of the year.
-We have the parents in to show off our writing and how cute their children look holding up the earth!
+We have the parents in to show off our writing and how cute their children look holding up the Earth!

 2. Recycled Paper Self-Portraits & Bulletin Board

 We also make “Recycle Kids” self-portraits on newspaper print.
-First, we start by drawing a self-portrait with a pencil.
-We then use sharpies to trace the lines.
+First, we start by drawing a self-portrait with a pencil and then use sharpies to trace the lines.
 Next, we color our clothes and hair (not skin).
 We glue it onto white cardstock for durability and cut it out.
 It was an exciting activity because my students had never reused a newspaper this way before.
 They said it seemed strange to have newspaper print as their skin color.

 This art activity creates a meaningful result and a special bulletin board with an important message.

 I add an earth cut-out to the bulletin board.
-My class made it a previous year by tearing out pieces of blue and green paper from old National Geographic magazines and gluing them down to look like the earth.
+My class made it a previous year by tearing out pieces of blue and green paper from old National Geographic magazines and gluing them down to look like the Earth.
 What a great project of teamwork that was.
 I enjoy REUSING the Earth again each year!

-Earth day is a great day to remind yourself and your students about the importance of keeping our earth clean and healthy.
+Earth day is a great day to remind yourself and your students about the importance of keeping our Earth clean and healthy.

 Earth Day Ideas and Resources